ibm-cloud-docs/vpc/block_storage_is_manage.md

 ## Managing security and compliance
 {: #block-storage-vpc-manage-security}

-{{site.data.keyword.block_storage_is_short}} is integrated with the Security and Compliance Center to help you manage security and compliance for your organization.
+{{site.data.keyword.block_storage_is_short}} is integrated with the {{site.data.keyword.compliance_short}} to help you manage security and compliance for your organization.
 You can set up goals that check whether volumes are encrypted by using customer-managed keys.
-By using the Security and Compliance Center to validate the block storage configurations in your account against a profile, you can identify potential issues as they arise.
+By using the {{site.data.keyword.compliance_short}} to validate the block storage configurations in your account against a profile, you can identify potential issues as they arise.

 For more information about monitoring security and compliance for VPC, see [Monitoring security and compliance posture with VPC](/docs/vpc?topic=vpc-manage-security-compliance#monitor-vpc).
 For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.